dmtrumble/blog/_posts/2016-8-15-Plecnik-Mausoleum.md

 One of Jože Plečnik's best unbuilt designs is this mausoleum for the poet France Prešeren, at Vrba, Slovenia.
 I made a digital model from the surviving drawings to help visualize what could have been.
 [Click here to explore in your browser][lnk-2], or [download the rhino file.][lnk-1]

 ![orginal sketch][img-1]
-Plečnik's drawing.
+Plečnik's drawing

 ![exploded perspective][img-4]
-Exploded view.
+Exploded view

 ![elevation perspective][img-2]
-Elevation.
+Elevation

 ![section][img-3]
-Section.
+Section

 ![rcp][img-6]
-Reflected ceiling plan.
+Reflected ceiling plan

 [Download high resolution images][lnk-1]